-If bankruptcy is the right solution to your debt struggles than delaying filing may be causing you unnecessary challenges.
-Michael Bovee, co-founder of Resolve, a free financial management platform, shares this client experience: “I worked with a couple who were adamantly opposed to filing Chapter 7 bankruptcy.
+If bankruptcy is the right solution for your debt struggles, delaying filing may be causing you unnecessary challenges.
+Michael Bovee, co-founder of Resolve, shares this client experience: “I worked with a couple who were adamantly opposed to filing Chapter 7 bankruptcy.
 Their reasoning was sound, and they thought they could gut out the debt settlements they were trying to follow through on.
 One unexpected expense slowed down their ability to save fast enough to settle with an aggressive creditor before they sued in court to collect.
 That event allowed me to get through to them about reconsidering Chapter 7.
 Months after they get their discharge in Chapter 7, and relief from all unsecured creditors, including the one that sued, they called to tell me how much relief they felt, and how happy they were to be focused on their future already, and not still slugging it out with trying to save up money to negotiate with creditors.”

 You also have the choice to accept the bankruptcy as a solution to your debt problems.
 It’s recommended to consult with a bankruptcy attorney to determine what’s best for your situation.